c3pr/sample-project-java-maven/README.md

-# sample-project-java-maven
+# Sample Java+Maven Project

-Example Java+Maven Project
+Example Java+Maven project with issues that could be fixed by static analysis tools.